-Table TO - continued from previous page
+Table 10 - continued from previous page

-sI([q]) A function that returns the identity operator, optionally
+sI(q) A function that returns the identity operator on a partic-

-on a particular qubit.
+ular qubit.

 ID() The identity operator.

 ZERO() The zero operator.

 Table 10 - continued from previous page

 sХ

 pyquil.paulis.sX(q) A function that returns the sigma\X operator on a particular qubit.